JakeGads/dev-notes/readme.md

 - Sequelize

-non-work is what I am learning for myslef
+non-work is what I am learning for myself

 - AWS Associate Dev Cert